 - Practice and concentrate on correct technique;

 - Respect pain, which signals that something is wrong.
-Early identification and treatment allows continuation of physical activity.
+Early identification and treatment allow the continuation of physical activity.

 - Identify and correct the cause of pain or discomfort;

-- Ensure complete rehabilitation post injury, e.g. Tendonitis in one shoulder may result into tendonitis in other shoulder because of overuse of that shoulder.
+- Ensure complete rehabilitation post-injury, e.g. Tendonitis in one shoulder may result in tendonitis in the other shoulder because of overuse of that shoulder.

 COMMON OVERUSE INJURIES INCLUDES